-Sasha dolls were created by Swiss Artist Sasha Morgenthaler, who was born in 1893 and died in 1975.
-She started to make toys and dolls in the 1920s.
-She progressed further and further into dollmaking, and she developed the Sasha doll which she was thrilled with because of its life-like qualities and expression, but Ms. Morgenthaler was dismayed at how costly the dolls were when she was producing the dolls in her own studio.
-So, in 1965 Ms. Morgenthaler teamed up Götz for mass production of the Sasha dolls.
-The dolls were also produced in England by Frido/Trendon starting in 1966.
-Götz Sasha dolls were made only until 1970, but Frido/Trendon continued until the company was bought out in 1986.
-Götz started making Sasha dolls again in 1995 and continued until 2001 when a difference of opinion between the heirs of the artist, Sasha Morgenthaler, and Götz on how closely the dolls should resemble the originals resulted in an end to the license contract.
+Ms. Morgenthaler teamed up Götz for mass production of the Sasha dolls.
+Götz Sasha dolls were made only until 1970, but the dolls were also produced in England by Frido/Trendon from 1966 to 1986.
+Götz started making Sasha dolls again in 1995 and continued until 2001 when a difference of opinion between the heirs of the artist and Götz on how closely the dolls should resemble the originals resulted in an end to the license contract.

-In 1989, started producing collections by artists Sylvia Natterer and Carin Lossnitzer.
-Both artists still create dolls for Götz.
-In 1997, Götz started a line of children's dolls with Pampolina, a manufacturer of children's clothing in Germany.
-Götz also has the license to produce Harry Potter dolls in Europe (but not in the United States).
-Götz also works with well-known artists Hildegard Gunzel, Sylvia Natterer, Didy Jacobsen, Susi Elmer from Spain (born in Germany), Joke Grobber, Tara Heath, and many others.
+In 1989, Götz started producing collections by artists Sylvia Natterer and Carin Lossnitzer, both of whom still create dolls for Götz to this day.
+In 1997, Götz started a line of children's dolls with Pampolina, a German manufacturer of children's clothing.
+Götz also has the license to produce Harry Potter dolls in Europe, but not in the United States, and they work with well-known artists Hildegard Gunzel, Sylvia Natterer, Didy Jacobsen, Spanish artist Susi Elmer, Joke Grobber, Tara Heath, and many others.

-Götz has won many doll industry awards, including 5 DOTY Industry’s Choice Awards in 2002.
-The DOTY Awards Program is sponsored by Doll Reader magazine, and it recognizes superior achievement in doll creation.
-The winning 2002 DOTY dolls from the Goetz collection were Kimy, an all-vinyl bath baby from the Kinderland collection; Anna Maria, who, along with her exclusive bear from Steiff celebrates the 100th anniversary of the teddy bear; Thijs, a 23.5-inch sleeping baby by Dutch artist Didy Jacobsen; Baby Evchen, an 18-inch blonde haired baby girl by German artist Elisabeth Lindner; and Holly, the 25.5-inch curly-haired blonde toddler from Hildegard Guenzel’s family of five sisters, her first artist doll collection for the company.
-The DOTY Industry’s Choice Awards winners and ballot forms for the Public’s Choice Awards will be featured in the June/July issue of Doll Reader.
-Results of the public polling will appear in the magazine’s October issue.
+Götz has won many doll industry awards, including a number of DOTY Industry’s Choice Awards.
+The DOTY Awards Program, sponsored by Doll Reader magazine, recognizes superior achievement in doll creation.
+Winning dolls from the Goetz collection include Kimy, an all-vinyl bath baby from the Kinderland collection; Anna Maria, who, along with her exclusive bear from Steiff celebrates the 100th anniversary of the teddy bear; Thijs, a 23.5-inch sleeping baby by Dutch artist Didy Jacobsen; Baby Evchen, an 18-inch blonde haired baby girl by German artist Elisabeth Lindner; and Holly, the 25.5-inch curly-haired blonde toddler from Hildegard Guenzel’s family of five sisters, her first artist doll collection for the company.